List of Starship vehicles: Block 2 launches (S33–S38)

 S35's payload bay was rolled into the High Bay ahead of stacking with its nosecone.
 Stacking was completed on January 31, with S35 rolling to Massey's on March 10.
 It conducted three cryogenic tests on March 11 and 12, and returned to the production site on March 13.
 On April 29, S35 was rolled to Massey's test site, before aborting a static fire the same day.
-It conducted a single engine static fire on April 30, replicating an "in-space burn".
-After a static fire was aborted on May 1, S35 performed a long duration second static fire on the same day, before returning to Mega Bay 2 for inspections.
+It conducted a single-engine static fire on April 30, replicating an "in-space burn".
+After a static fire was aborted on May 1, S35 performed a long-duration second static fire on the same day, before returning to Mega Bay 2 for inspections.
 After a week in Mega Bay 2, it was rolled to Massey's for additional static fire testing.
-A static fire attempt was aborted on May 11, with the long duration test being completed on May 12.
+A static fire attempt was aborted on May 11, with the long-duration test being completed on May 12.
 It was then rolled back into Mega Bay 2 on May 13, before returning to Massey's for additional engine testing.
 It aborted a spin prime attempt on May 22, completing the test later that day.
 It returned to Mega Bay 2 on May 23, where it received its eight Starlink simulators on May 24.
 S35 rolled to the launch site on May 25, where it was lifted onto B14.
 S35 launched atop B14 on May 25, and successfully separated from the booster.
 Unlike on flights 7 and 8, S35 successfully made it past engine cutoff.
 Due to an issue with the payload door, it did not deploy its eight Starlink simulators.
 Additionally, a fuel leak resulted in a loss of attitude control of the ship.
-This resulted in S35 being safed before reentry, which includes the venting of all onboard propellant.
+This resulted in S35 being safed before reentry, which included the venting of all onboard propellant.

-S36's payload bay and nosecone rolled into Mega Bay 2 in mid February.
+S36's payload bay and nosecone rolled into Mega Bay 2 in mid-February.
 Stacking completed after one month.
 On April 26, S36 was rolled to Massey's for cryogenic testing, where it conducted a cryogenic test on April 27.
 It returned to the production site on April 29.
-S36 was rolled to the Massey's test site on June 15, followed by a single engine static fire test on June 16.
+S36 was rolled to the Massey's test site on June 15, followed by a single-engine static fire test on June 16.
 As propellant was being loaded for static fire testing on June 18, Ship 36's upper half became compromised, with preliminary indications suggesting a COPV failure at the payload bay.
 This caused an explosion which destroyed the vehicle and severely damaged the Massey's test site.